yarsawyer/tidecoin/ai-docs/pqhd.md

 ### 12.2 Migration approach (target)
 - Import old keys as explicit entries (no derivation).
-- Create one PQHD seed for new deterministic keypool usage.
+- Create at least one PQHD seed for new deterministic keypool usage.
 - Generate new receive/change descriptors driven by PQHD.
 - Optionally sweep funds into PQHD-derived outputs for cleanliness.

 Note:
 - multi-scheme support does not require multiple seeds; scheme separation is a path component and domain separation input.
-Multiple seeds remain possible for compartmentalization or multiple signers.

 ### 12.3 Scheme selection policy (wallet vs `pq::ActiveScheme`)